Accolade76/knowledge-base/tools/vim.md

 1. Use visual mode to select text
 2. Type `:` to go to ex mode
 3. type `w <filename>` (include a full path if it needs to be written elsewhere than the current working directory)

+### Macros

+Macros are useful for recording a series of operations and then applying them repeatedly on new sections.

+1. `q<letter to name macro>` to start recording operations to re-play
+1. `q` again to stop recording operations
+1. `@<letter of named macro>` to 'playback' operations that were recorded
+1. `<number>@<letter of named macro` to play the macro multiple times consecutively

 ### Terminal Commands